 Burning more calories than you take in during a day will help you lose fat throughout your body — even on your backside.
 This can help make your buttocks look more defined.

 Adjusting Your Workout

-If you find frequent workouts on the stair climber are making your butt bigger, you can reduce the duration and intensity of the workout.
-Select a program of a lower resistance so you still get the aerobic conditioning of the activity but your lower-body muscles won't have to work quite as hard.
+If you find frequent workouts on the stair climber are making your butt too big, you can reduce the duration and intensity of the workout.
+Select a program of a lower resistance so you still get the aerobic conditioning of the activity, but your lower-body muscles won't have to work quite as hard.